-Making restaurant worthy, authentic Mexican Rice in your rice cooker is as simple as adding the ingredients and switching it on.
-With this easy recipe, you’ll have a deeply flavorful version of the cherished side dish ready to serve in about an hour (with just 15 minutes of active time).
+I have great news: making restaurant-worthy, authentic Mexican Rice in your rice cooker is as simple as adding the ingredients and switching it on.
+You’ll have a deeply flavorful version of this cherished side dish ready to serve in about an hour (with just 15 minutes of active time).
+This easy recipe delivers a perfectly cooked, flavor-loaded, authentic side dish every time.

 Rice Cooker Mexican Rice Ingredients

-- White Onion: or a few green onions for milder onion flavor
+- White Onion: you can use a few green onions for a milder onion flavor

 - Jalapeño: use more or less than the recipe calls for to manage the spice level of the rice

-- A whole jalapeño adds flavor depth and heat - reduce the amount or omit for milder Mexican rice.
-Or leave the seeds for extra spicy kick.
+- A whole jalapeño adds flavor depth and heat – reduce the amount or omit for milder Mexican rice.
+Or leave the seeds in for an extra spicy kick.

 - This recipe yields moist Mexican Rice.
-For drier rice, reduce chicken broth by ¼ cup and up to ½ cup.
-Don't be alarmed if there is liquid on the top when the rice cooker finishes, just stir to coat the rice evenly and let stand 5 minutes before serving.
+For drier rice, reduce chicken broth by 1/4 cup and up to 1/2 cup.
+Don’t be alarmed if there is liquid on the top when the rice cooker finishes; just stir to coat the rice evenly and let it stand for 5 minutes before serving.

 How to Reheat